 - Deep listening.
 With as close to full attention as possible.
 I’m listening not only to your words and nonverbal cues, but also to what might be happening beneath the surface.
 I’m also listening to God and to my own reactions.

 - Really good questions.
 The questions arise from the deep listening, so they often uncover something—a new perspective you’ve never seen before, a why-didn’t-I-think-of-that insight, a tender nerve that needs gentle care.

-- Credentials and experience.
-I’ve been an active Christian for 40+ years, engaged in contemplative prayer and spiritual practice for 20+, and been an associate of a Benedictine Episcopal monastery for more than 10.
-I completed my training at the Linwood Spiritual Center under the tutelage of director Don Bisson and other wonderful teachers.
+- I’ve been an active Christian for 40+ years, engaged in contemplative prayer and spirituality for 20+, and maintained a daily zazen practice for a few.
+My spiritual direction training took place at the Linwood Spiritual Center under the tutelage of director Don Bisson and other wonderful teachers.
 I’m a member of Spiritual Directors International.
-When not “directing,” I write and speak extensively on ancient Christian wisdom and its surprising relevance for today’s world.
+When not “directing,” I write and speak extensively on ancient spiritual wisdom and its surprising relevance for today’s world.

 How do you meet with people?
 And how often?

-My two favorite methods are face-to-face (in a location of your choosing) or online (Zoom or Skype).
+My two favorite methods are face-to-face (in a location of your choosing) or online (via Zoom).
 Once a month is usually the best idea.

 Do you charge for this?

 I might want to do this, but I’m still not quite getting it.